The navigator.sendBeacon()

 element and setting itssrc

-replaces.
-With the
+With the sendBeacon()

-method, the data is transmitted asynchronously when the User
+method, the data is transmitted asynchronously when the user

-Agent has an opportunity to do so, without delaying unload or the next navigation.
+agent has an opportunity to do so, without delaying unload or the next navigation.

 - The data is sent reliably